markand/molko/doc/docs/install.md

 # Installation

-This page will explain how to build Molko's Adventure and libraries.
+This page will explain how to build Molko's Emgi and libraries.

 ## Requirements